The senior from Canada dominated NCAA high jumping in 2013

 The senior high jumper is Indiana's fifth recipient of the award and first since 1990.

-Ron Helmer is in his seventh season as the Indiana Director and Head Coach of Men's and Women's Track and Field and Cross Country after being named to the position on May 25, 2007.
+Ron Helmer is in his eighth season as the Indiana Director and Head Coach of Men's and Women's Track and Field and Cross Country after being named to the position on May 25, 2007.

 The 2013 cross country season was a special one for the Hoosiers as Helmer guided the men's team to their first Big Ten title since 1980 and third top-10 finish in the last four years at NCAAs.
 The women's team also qualified for the national meet, making it the first time since 2004 both teams competed at NCAAs.